-Communication Studies majors complete internships in a wide variety of different areas.
-The Communication Studies Department works hand in hand with the Strommen Center for Meaningful Work to craft meaningful internship experiences that are beneficial for both the student intern and for the internship organization.
+Communication Studies, Film, and New Media majors complete internships in a wide variety of different areas.
+The department works hand in hand with the Strommen Center for Meaningful Work to craft meaningful internship experiences that are beneficial for both the student intern and for the internship organization.
 Many students who complete internships through our program continue on with their internship organization after the internship is concluded.

-• Students should contact a member of the Communication Studies, Film, & New Media Department Faculty to serve as the faculty supervisor for the internship.
+• Students should contact a member of the Communication Studies, Film, and New Media Department Faculty to serve as the faculty supervisor for the internship.

 Finding an Internship